UAC processes applications for admission to most undergraduate courses at participating institutions (mainly located in NSW and the ACT).

 - process applications for some Schools Recommendation Schemes (SRS).

-16 November – Last date to apply for December Round 2 offers (Main Round)
+22 November – EAS closing date for December Round 2

-Midnight 19 December – Change of Preference Deadline for December Round 2 Offers
+9 December – Equity Scholarships closing date for December Round 2

 Register with your YEAR 12 STUDENT NUMBER and UAC PIN on the UAC website.